Views: 103

 I have heard some brethren imply, if not explicitly state, that it is sinful for a Christian ever to become discouraged.
 Perhaps they have not thought that through.
 Discouragement comes to all, small and great.

-Elijah, the fiery Old Testament prophet was so despondent about the spiritual condition of Israel he asked God to take his life (1 Kin.
+Elijah, the fiery Old Testament prophet was so despondent about the spiritual condition of Israel, he asked God to take his life (1 Kin.
 19:4).
-God did not upbraid him for his lack of faith, but encouraged him and sent him on his way (vv.
-14–15).
+He encouraged the prophet and sent him on his way (vv.
+15–16).
 Paul, although a tower of spiritual strength, apparently became discouraged and depressed about his initial prospects in wicked Corinth.
 The Lord did not excoriate him, but reminded him He had “much people” in that city (Acts 18:9–10).
 After Paul wrote the first stringent letter to Corinth and had received no response, he became both anxious and discouraged.
 He was greatly encouraged by the report Titus brought him in Macedonia (2 Cor.
 7:5–7).
 Following his extended and unjust imprisonment in Caesarea, Paul was finally sent to Rome for trial.
 The lengthy and perilous voyage must have left him both physically and emotionally exhausted.
 What a welcome sight it was when the brethren from Rome came out to meet him some forty miles from the city, upon which “he thanked God, and took courage” (Acts 28:15).
 Even the sinless Son of God must have been greatly discouraged on numerous occasions.
 He certainly was when he wept over Jerusalem (Mat.
 23:23; Luke 19:41).

 The devil does not worry much about a person who is self-satisfied and doing little or nothing to serve the Savior.
 He gets concerned only when we get serious about service to Him.
 The more we do and attempt to do, the more we can expect Satan to engage in his nefarious efforts of discouragement.
 It must bring a special delight to his malevolent heart when he can enlist some of the Lord’s own people to become discouragers of their brethren.
 With Moses and Joshua of old, we say, “Be strong and of good courage” (Deu.
 31:6; Jos.
 1:9).